Where to go pumpkin picking in Oxfordshire in 2025

 Cotswold Farm Park, Guilting Power, Cheltenham

 Founded by Joe Henson in 1971 – to help protect some rare breed farm animals – Cotswold Farm Park is about an hour’s drive from Oxford and even closer to Chipping Norton.
 Wrap up warm and head over to the field.
 Explore the pumpkin trail and choose a spooky face paint design.
 Then grab yourself a plump pumpkin to take home for crafts and pies.
-The pumpkin patch is open from 22 to 31 October (October weekends and throughout the half-term).
+The pumpkin patch is open on 03 to 05, 10 to 12, 17 to 19 and 23 to 31 October 2025.

 Weedon Hill Farm, Aylesbury

 Farmer Paul at Weedon Hill Farm – about half an hour from Bicester – has been nurturing beautiful pumpkins on his predominately beef and arable farm.
 As well as the classic orange Jack-o-lantern pumpkin, which looks fantastic when carved, you can get your hands on a whole gaggle of gourds that are delicious to eat as well.
 The pumpkins are displayed in ‘The Pumpkin Barn’ to keep them dry when it rains.
 No need to book.
 Free entry into the barn.
-Open Thursday to Sunday until 31 October plus every day during half term.
+Open Thursdays to Sundays from 05 to 27 October plus every day during half term.

 Bucks Goat Centre, Stoke Mandeville, Aylesbury

 The Bucks Goat Centre is a friendly open farm situated in Stoke Mandeville (some 40 minutes from Bicester).
 They have a pop-up pumpkin farm with over 2,000 pumpkins to choose from.
-They’ll also have pumpkin carving on-site at £1.00 per kit.
-Due to huge demand, you’ll need to book tickets for your prefered 90-minute time slot.
+There will be pumpkins for sale from 19 October (priced from £4.00) and the Halloween Trail opens on 26 October.
+They’ll have fun activites running all week, including pumpkin carving and fancy dress day.
+Mini Farmer sessions will run on 30 & 31 October and 01 November.
+Book online or pay on arrival.

 Roves Farm, Sevenhampton, Swindon

 Roves Farm is a brilliant day out for all ages.
 Visit the Pumpkin Barn to choose your pumpkin.
 Then get creative carving your design.
 Bonus for the grown-ups – you get to leave the mess behind!
 Extra charge applies, and it’s subject to availability.
 Pre-booking is essential.
-Over the October half term, they will be hosting a range of events and activities to run alongside the pumpkin carving event.
+Over the October half term (23 to 31 October), they will be hosting a range of events and activities to run alongside the pumpkin carving event.
 You’ll find further details on their website.

 Glebe Farm, Lower Brailes near Shipston-on-Stour